Grand jury convening Friday to decide on charging St. Gabriel police chief

 At the time, investigators said the raid was connected to missing money from a double murder case.
 Turns out, the money was found after searching an area of the St. Gabriel Police Department's evidence room that was not combed over.

-Now, there are new allegations of more problems involving a kickback scheme with a local business owner and Chief Ambeau.
+More recently, new allegations surfaced alleging a kickback scheme with a local business owner and Chief Ambeau.

 Months after the raid took place, Ambeau maintained he did nothing wrong.